howl-editor/howl/site/source/doc/api/ui/editor.md

 ### show_popup (popup, options = {})

 Display the [popup][Popup] for the specific editor.
 The popup is displayed at the current cursor position, unless otherwise specified in `options`.
-The can only be one popup for a given editor at one time, invoking `show_popup` when an existing popup is active will cause that popup to close.
+There can only be one popup for a given editor at one time, invoking `show_popup` when an existing popup is active will cause that popup to close.